Subject: Combined Science

 You will study topics in Biology, Chemistry, and Physics.
 These topics are studied by all students including those opting for Triple Science.
 However, students taking Combined Science study less content.
 You also develop your understanding of “Working scientifically” in each of the three subject areas.
 Despite the reduced content, Combined Science is a perfectly good preparation for students intending to take a Science subject at A level.

-This is by examination at the end of Year 11.
+Assessment is by examination at the end of Year 11.
 There are two 1 hour 15 minute papers for each of the three science subject areas, each covers specified topics and is worth 16.7% of the GCSE.

 “Working scientifically” is the sum of all the activities that scientists do.
 These important ideas are assessed on all the written papers in addition to the content set out in the specification.
 There is no Controlled Assessment.